-Litigation costs in Spain usually include: lawyers' fees; "procurador" fees; taxes (when the plaintiff is submitted by a company); experts' fees (in cases where their services are needed); and other possible costs that any party may disburse for the dispute purpose.
+Litigation costs in Spain usually include: lawyer fees; "procurador" fees; taxes (when the plaintiff is submitted by a company); experts fees (in cases where their services are needed); and other possible costs that any party may disburse for the purpose of the dispute.

-The final judgment may contain a decision regarding which party may pay the cost of the proceeding "condena en costas" usually dismissal of the pleas represents an obligation to pay these costs.
+The final judgment may contain a decision regarding which party shall pay the cost of the proceeding "condena en costas" usually dismissal of the pleas represents an obligation to pay these costs.